observablehq/stdlib/README.md

 <a href="#attachment_image" name="attachment_image">#</a> *attachment*.<b>image</b>() [<>](https://github.com/observablehq/stdlib/blob/master/src/fileAttachment.js "Source")

 Returns a promise to a file loaded as an [Image](https://developer.mozilla.org/en-US/docs/Web/API/HTMLImageElement/Image).
-The promise resolves when the image has finished loading, making this useful for reading the image pixels in Canvas, or for loading the image into a WebGL texture. consider [*attachment*.url](#attachment_url) if you want to embed an image in HTML or Markdown.
+The promise resolves when the image has finished loading, making this useful for reading the image pixels in Canvas, or for loading the image into a WebGL texture.
+Consider [*attachment*.url](#attachment_url) if you want to embed an image in HTML or Markdown.

 ```js
 const image = await FileAttachment("sunset.jpg").image();